Apache Kafka® Scaling Trends for 2025: Optimizations and Strategies

 Optimization Strategy: Use monitoring tools to maintain visibility into consumer lag and throughput trends.
 Combine this with scaling mechanisms that adjust based on triggers, such as sustained lag thresholds or high message retention in specific partitions.

-Trend 3: Hybrid Storage for Kafka Logs
+Trend 3: Hybrid Storage for Apache Kafka® Logs

 Hybrid storage strategies are gaining traction as a way to improve both cost efficiency and performance.
 Many teams are integrating tiered storage models that separate hot and cold data.
 This approach offloads older messages to cost-effective storage while ensuring fast access to current, high-priority data.